MartiZu/MartiZu/README.md

 <img align="right" alt="coding girl" width="180" src="https://media.giphy.com/media/HzPtbOKyBoBFsK4hyc/giphy.gif">
 <h3 align="center">I live in London, I am a former nurse and psychotherapist who discovered a passion for coding and decided to translate her problem-solving skills into tech as a developer.
 This page is for me to display some of the projects I have worked on and that I am proud of.</h3>

 I started my coding journey on the 4th of September 2023 with the [School of code Bootcamp](https://www.schoolofcode.co.uk/course).
-I could not be more proud of waht I have achieved in these past few weeks as all you can see on my profile are projects I have built in a matter of few weeks.
-I looking forward to land my first job in tech beacuse I know how much more I will grow and learn in the next future.
+I could not be more proud of what I have achieved in these past few weeks.
+On my profile you can see some of my projects and these were all built in the last few weeks as my learning progressed.
+I am looking forward to land my first job in tech, I know how much more I will grow and learn in the next future and cannot wait for the next challenge!

 ## **My profile is testament of my potential and I look forward to continue make it grow!**